Kaithi (2019 film): Sequels

-Remake
+Remakes

-In February 2020, Madhu Mantena and Reliance Entertainment bought the rights for the Hindi remake of the film.
-Ajay Devgn was signed to play the lead role.
-The film's title Bholaa was announced on 13 January 2022, and it is scheduled for theatrical release on 30 March 2023.
-In March 2020, it was reported that the film will be remade in Kannada, with Shiva Rajkumar playing the lead role.
+Kaithi was remade in Hindi as Bholaa (2023).
+In March 2020, it was speculated that the film will be remade in Kannada, with Shiva Rajkumar playing the lead role but was not remade subsequently.
+Kaithi was also remade in Malay language, titled Banduan (2025) starring Aaron Aziz.

-Controversy
+Controversies

 A petition was filed against the producer S. R. Prabhu, by Rajiv Ranjan, a native from Kollam district in Kerala, for lifting his story without his permission.
 In his statement, he wrote an autobiography after spending years at the Puzhal Central Prison (Chennai) in 2000.
 He narrated his story to Prabhu in 2007, which he had agreed to use as a film script and paid Rajeev ₹10,000 in advance.
 When Lokesh made the film, he was shocked to see that it was the same story, which the producer narrated to him and felt cheated, resulting him to file a petition at Kollam High Court, Kerala to stop the works on the sequel and its remake.
 The court gave verdict in favour of him in July 2021, while also demanded the producer to pay ₹4 crore as a compensation, for allegedly mimicking his story.
 This was pointed on a leading news channel, which also led derogatory comments against Lokesh in response to the issue.
 Following the accusations, Prabhu slammed the channel for the way the issue was reported and claimed that they do not have details pertaining to the case and hence cannot comment on the issue.
 However, they noted that they are ready to face any legal issues with respect to the controversy, since their records are clean.
 In mid-February 2022, the Kerala Court dismissed the copyright allegations and stated that the story belongs to Lokesh.